Survival

 Let's Talk Gear

 The thought of researching, purchasing, gathering, understanding, and even just thinking about gear can be overwhelming for a beginner.
 That is a totally normal part of the "initiation" process of taking those first steps into the outdoors.
 Let's break down the process to help reduce your anxiety and get you packed up for your Wilderness Survival Course while preserving your comfort.
 You will want to keep your pack as light as possible while carrying essential emergency preparedness items and essential items for your survival based upon the Seven Survival Priorities.
-You will learn how to put together your own essential emergency kit, as well as what exactly the Seven Survival Priorities are when you take a class at Camp Gretchen Wilderness Survival School.
+You will learn how to put together your own essential emergency kit, as well as what exactly the Seven Survival Priorities are when you take a wilderness survival course.
 In the meantime, here is what you need to know to get you packed up and to class with confidence, and out into the wilderness with comfort and readiness.

 So, I mentioned comfort and that really begins with your backpack.
 I have been there and done that with ill-fitting, inappropriate packs for my long-distance backpacking trips.
 And I expect it will be trial-and-error with you, as well, until you dial it in over time.
 For Wilderness Survival School, we have a very short, level-grounded hike from the parking area back to the main classroom, therefore the fit of your backpack is not so important for class, as you will not necessarily feel major discrepancies with fit and/or design until you are actually wearing it regularly for your chosen outdoor adventure.
 For Wilderness Survival School needs, you just need to be able to fit your stuff into it.
 By stuff, I mean your clothes, food, and the gear we will continue to discuss below.
 IF there should come a time when it becomes necessary for you to be fitted for a backpack that is both perfect for your body and for your needs, I highly recommend the retailer REI.
 The professionals there will fit you for free.